 The world of mirrorless cameras has expanded in recent years to cater to a wide variety of buyers, from veteran users to novice shooters who are just moving on from their phone cameras or a point-and-shoot.
 While buying a camera that currently outstrips your skills and knowledge as a photographer is tempting and could prompt you to improve upon your capabilities, it can also be helpful to start with something more inexpensive to familiarize yourself with manufacturer-specific quirks and ergonomics as well as their selection of lenses before doling out a lot of money.

 It's important to recognize that overall performance can vary depending on the lens you use.
 The lens affects the amount of light that enters the camera, so it also plays a role in an image's depth of field and the autofocus and stabilization performance.
-Also, lenses can add a bit of weight to your camera, which can impact their portability.
+Also, lenses can add a bit of weight to your camera, impacting its portability.
 We currently test our cameras with its standard kit lens, so for the sake of consistency, this article will focus on cameras that retail for under $1,000 with their kit lens included.

-We've tested over 50 cameras, and below you'll find our recommendations for the best mirrorless cameras for beginners.
-You can also look at our recommendations for the best mirrorless cameras and the best mirrorless cameras under $1,000.
-If you're looking for a traditional DSLR camera instead, you can also take a look at our list of recommendations for the best DSLR cameras for beginners.
+We've tested over 70 cameras, and below you'll find our recommendations for the best mirrorless cameras for beginners.
+You can also look at our picks for the best DSLR cameras for beginners, the best mirrorless cameras under $1,000, and the best cameras for beginners.

 The best mirrorless camera for beginners that we've tested is the Nikon Z 50.
 It's a well-built APS-C camera, and while it's not the smallest mirrorless camera out there, it's lightweight and feels very comfortable to use.
 Its menu system is very well laid out and includes a guide mode to walk novice users through core settings.
 It doesn't have a fully articulated screen, but its screen can tilt and flip up 180 degrees to face you for vlogs or selfies.